 Studying and understanding test reports can be challenging if you’re still new to CRO.
 An ideal test report has at least three goals to monitor closely.
 People tend to get excited when they see an uptick in one of the goals and ignore other metrics and goals that might impact experiments holistically.

-Components of Successful CRO
+Components of successful CRO

 developer and designer presenting and testing new design